Documentation

 GET https://api.legion-ai.org/v1/models

-Returns an OpenAI-compatible model list.
+Returns an OpenAI-compatible model list including media models.
 No authentication required.

 Example: